6 March 2018

 Learn a new languageThis seems like a big commitment, but it is certainly do-able and an extremely handy life skill.
 There are many cheap or free apps to get you started.
 Once you’re on your way, take weekly classes, watch Friends in Spanish and change your Facebook language settings; you’ll be fluent in no time.

 Catch up with friends and familyWe all know that life gets in the way, and it’s easy to realise you have drifted apart from those you were once close to.
 It’s extremely refreshing to rebuild friendships, so use your spare time to catch up over a coffee.
+You could always catch up to play one of the best board games of all time.

 Experiment with foodCooking is something that may feel like a chore, but if you do it properly it can be thoroughly enjoyable.
 Find recipes that you’ve never tried before and expand your taste buds, and your cooking skills.
 We’re sure your family will love you for it!